 Law enforcement officers usually “field test” substances when they make arrests.
 Often, these tests are little more than visual inspections.
 A good defense attorney always conducts a formal scientific test as well.

 Many drug possession cases begin with traffic stops.
 Officers must have reasonable suspicion to stop a vehicle.
 More importantly, they must have probable cause to search a vehicle and the search must fit within one of the limited search warrant exceptions.
 If the evidence does not pass muster, a Lehigh County judge will exclude it.

 Others begin with lengthy investigations.
 By the time investigators have enough evidence for a warrant, they have often invested hundreds of hours and thousands of dollars into the case.
 That money often includes substantial payoffs to confidential informants.
 With so much at stake, law enforcement and prosecutors sometimes take shortcuts.
 It’s important that an aggressive attorney ensure that everyone follows the proper Constitutional procedures.

 Reach Out to Experienced Drug Crime Attorneys

 Pennsylvania has some of the toughest drug possession laws, and some of the toughest drug prosecutors, in the country.
-For a free consultation with an experienced criminal defense attorney in Allentown, contact van der Veen, Hartshorn and Levin.
+For a free consultation with an experienced criminal defense attorney in Allentown, contact van der Veen, Hartshorn, Levin & Lindheim.
 We routinely handle matters in Lehigh County and nearby jurisdictions.